What is Idiopathic Hypersomnia (IH)?

 Don’t be concerned that this isn’t a doctor – the sleep physiologists are the real experts in the sleep centres, and sleep is their focus.

 The sleep centres will possibly repeat the basic checks again.
-They will check for other illnesses and medications (prescription or personal) which can cause EDS, including such illnesses as MS and Parkinson’s.
+They will check for other illnesses and medications (prescription or personal) which can cause EDS, including such illnesses as sleep apnea, MS and Parkinson’s.
 These cause secondary hypersomnia.
 They will also want to understand if you’re sleepy or just fatigued.

 Understanding the difference between sleepiness and fatigue